Shawn Green: Team Israel

 Green played and coached for the Israeli national baseball team in the 2013 World Baseball Classic qualifier in September 2012.
 He was eligible to play for Israel because he is Jewish.
 Under the Classic's rules, non-Israeli citizens of Jewish heritage can play for the country.
 Israel lost to Spain in extra innings in the Pool Finals, missing out on a spot in the tournament.
 During the first game of the tournament Green was the designated hitter and batted fifth, going 2 for 5 with a run scored and a strike out.
 Green did not play in the second game.
 During the third and final game, Green went 1-for-4 with a run batted in while leaving seven men on base.

 Non-baseball career

-Green made a cameo appearance on the series premiere of the hit show Numb3rs (2005), while he was a Los Angeles Dodger, in the film The Core (2003) and on The Nick Cannon Show (2002).
+Green made a cameo appearance on the series premiere of the hit show Numb3rs (2005), while he was an active Los Angeles Dodgers player, in the film The Core (2003) and on The Nick Cannon Show (2002).

 He founded Greenfly in 2014, a software company developing technology for sports and entertainment organizations and used by the Los Angeles Dodgers.

 In 2011, Green, with co-author Gordon McAlpine, published The Way of Baseball, a memoir of his spiritual development through his baseball career.